 How does it work?

 Read below for more detailed information about IHSS eligibility requirements and how to apply.
-If you think you need IHSS services call the TIES Line (1-800-675-8437).
+If you think you need IHSS services call the Aging and Adult Services Hotline (1-800-675-8437).
 A social worker will call you back to schedule a home visit to determine your eligibility and need for IHSS.
 Based on your ability to safely perform certain tasks for yourself, the social worker will assess the IHSS tasks that you need and authorize an amount of time for each one.
 The assessment of need includes information given by you and, if appropriate, by your family, friends, physician or other health care practitioner.
 You will be qualified of your eligibility for IHSS by mail.
 The mailed notice will include the total number of hours you were qualified for and the number of hours for each individual IHSS task.

 IHSS Eligibility Requirements